Artistic Statement & History

 Curiosity drives our artistic evolution.
 We embrace the vibrant interplay of cultures, languages, and ideas, recognizing the potency of divergent perspectives.

 Collaboration is a superpower and the best friend of process.
-Our resident acting company, The HotHouse, rigorously trains to develop intimacy, openness, and expressiveness which has been a hallmark of the Wilma stage.
+Our resident acting company, the HotHouse, rigorously trains to develop intimacy, openness, and expressiveness which has been a hallmark of the Wilma stage.

 Our work is a catalyst for catharsis, a catalyst for conversation, and a catalyst for change.